FluentAvatar: Flicker-Free Talking-Head Animation via Phoneme-Guided Autoregressive Modeling

-\textbf{Auto-regressive Model.} Following prior work~\cite{yan2021videogpt,kondratyuk2023videopoet}, text, audio and images prompts are projected into the feature space of a large language model (LLM).
-As illustrated in Figure~\ref{fig:framework}, our autoregressive model follows a pipelined generation process consisting of two stages: Facial Keyframe Generation (FKG) and the inter-frame interpolation module.

-(1) The model generates \(T_s\) keyframes in accordance with the sequential order of the input phoneme.
-The Facial Keyframe Generation (FKG) module receives phoneme representations encoded by a tokenizer and structures the input sequence as: \{\texttt{\{Frame Duration\} \{Phoneme\} [B] \{Frame\(_1\)\}, ..., \{Frame\(_{T_s}\)\}}\}.
-In addition, we introduce a Text–Frame Causal Attention Mask.
-Specifically, when generating each keyframe, the model attends only to its corresponding phoneme information, enabling precise phoneme-to-frame mapping and temporally aligned phoneme modeling.
-In practice, the model conditions on both phoneme information and the reference image, and employs a parallel strategy to simultaneously predict \(T_s\) keyframes.
+\paragraph{Two-Stage Autoregressive Generation.} \textbf{Stage 1: Facial Keyframe Generation (FKG).} The FKG module generates $T_s$ keyframes aligned with the order of the input phonemes.
+The input sequence is structured as: \{\texttt{\{Phoneme\} [B] \{Frame$_1$\}, ..., \{Frame$_{T_s}$\}}\}, where each keyframe is paired with its corresponding phoneme.
+The core innovation of this stage is the \textbf{Phoneme-Frame Causal Attention Mask}, which enforces a strict one-to-one mapping between phonemes and keyframes.
+Specifically, when generating each keyframe, the model attends only to its paired phoneme and the reference image, with cross-frame attention masked to prevent information leakage.
+This design ensures precise phoneme-to-visual alignment: the model learns to produce the mouth shape, facial expression, and head pose that correspond to each specific phoneme, rather than blending information across the entire sequence.
+Unlike prior two-stage designs~\cite{harvey2022flexible,wei2024aniportrait} that uniformly sample keyframes in time, our keyframes are explicitly anchored to phoneme units, making the generated skeleton semantically meaningful.

-(2) The interpolation module operates on phonemes, timestamps, and known keyframes.
-Drawing on VFIMamba~\cite{zhang2024vfimamba}, we introduce a timestamp-aware adaptive strategy built upon a selective state space model, enabling efficient temporal modeling and precise audio-visual alignment.
-Specifically, guided by phoneme-timestamp pairs, intermediate frames are inserted between keyframes.
-Additionally, at each interpolation step, adjacent keyframes are encoded into interleaved token sequences and processed via state space modeling, enabling efficient global context aggregation with linear complexity.
-This design progressively refines frame durations based on phoneme rhythm, ensuring temporal coherence, synchronization with audio, and stable output frame rates.
-Furthermore, interpolations between different keyframe pairs can be performed in parallel, significantly improving inference efficiency.
+\textbf{Stage 2: Inter-frame Interpolation.} Given the phoneme-aligned keyframes, the interpolation module synthesizes transition frames to produce temporally smooth video.
+The core innovation is the \textbf{timestamp-aware adaptive strategy} built upon selective state space modeling~\cite{zhang2024vfimamba}.
+This design addresses a key challenge: the temporal intervals between adjacent phonemes are variable (some phonemes are held longer than others), so the number and timing of transition frames must adapt to the phoneme rhythm.
+Guided by phoneme-timestamp pairs, the module dynamically determines the number of intermediate frames to insert between each keyframe pair.
+At each interpolation step, adjacent keyframes are encoded into interleaved token sequences and processed via state space modeling, enabling efficient global context aggregation with linear complexity.
+This ensures that the synthesized motion intensity matches the actual duration of each phoneme interval, maintaining natural speech rhythm and stable output frame rates.